Mansa Musa: Pilgrimage to Mecca

 Musa was a Muslim, and his hajj, or pilgrimage to Mecca, made him well known across North Africa and the Middle East.
 To Musa, Islam was "an entry into the cultured world of the Eastern Mediterranean".
 He would have spent much time fostering the growth of the religion within his empire.
 When Musa departed Mali for the Hajj, he left his son Muhammad to rule in his absence.

 Musa made his pilgrimage between 1324 and 1325, spanning 2700 miles.
-His procession reportedly included upwards of 12,000 slaves, all wearing brocade and Yemeni silk and each carrying 4 lb of gold bars, with heralds dressed in silks bearing gold staffs organizing horses and handling bags.
+Arabic chroniclers writing after the event give widely varying figures for the size of Musa's caravan and the quantity of gold it transported, and modern historians treat these numbers as rhetorical rather than statistical.
+According to figures preserved in the later Arabic accounts, his procession included upwards of 12,000 slaves, all wearing brocade and Yemeni silk and each said to have carried 4 lb of gold bars, with heralds dressed in silks bearing gold staffs organizing horses and handling bags.

-Musa provided all necessities for the procession, feeding the entire company of men and animals.
-Those animals included 80 camels, which each carried 50–300 lb of gold dust.
-Musa gave the gold to the poor he met along his route.
-Musa not only gave to the cities he passed on the way to Mecca, including Cairo and Medina, but also traded gold for souvenirs.
-It was reported that he built a mosque every Friday.
-Shihab al-Din al-'Umari, who visited Cairo shortly after Musa's pilgrimage to Mecca, noted that it was "a lavish display of power, wealth, and unprecedented by its size and pageantry".
-Musa made a major point of showing off his nation's wealth.
+Musa is reported to have provided all necessities for the procession, feeding the entire company of men and animals.
+The same sources state that the caravan included 80 camels, each said to have carried between 50–300 lb of gold dust — a range that itself reflects the absence of any audited contemporary count and is treated by modern historians as an upper-bound literary topos rather than a measurement.
+Musa is said to have distributed gold to the poor along his route and to the cities he passed through on the way to Mecca, including Cairo and Medina, and reportedly to have built a mosque every Friday.
+Shihab al-Din al-'Umari, who visited Cairo shortly after the pilgrimage and is the proximate source for most of these accounts, described the procession as "a lavish display of power, wealth, and unprecedented by its size and pageantry".

 Musa and his entourage arrived at the outskirts of Cairo in July 1324.
 They camped for three days by the Pyramids of Giza before crossing the Nile into Cairo on 19 July.
 (Note: 26 Rajab 724) While in Cairo, Musa met with the Mamluk sultan al-Nasir Muhammad, whose reign had already seen one mansa, Sakura, make the Hajj.
 Al-Nasir expected Musa to prostrate himself before him, which Musa initially refused to do.
 When Musa did finally bow he said he was doing so for God alone.